elizabeth3714/elizabeth3714.github.io/portfolio/_posts/2024-04-30-Search Your Dream Home.md

 ### Overview <br>

-This term project resembles the home searching engines that users can input preference criteria and search for the dream homes.
+This term project resembles the home searching engines that users can input preference criteria and search for their dream homes.
 The algorithm would direct users to the best recommendation according to the input home features. <br><!--more-->

 ![SI507 repository](https://github.com/elizabeth3714/SI507) <br>